chrissy-dev/chrissy.dev/src/colophon.md

 ---
-title: Colophon - How this website is built - Chris Collins
+title: Colophon - Chris Collins
 description: Some quick facts about how this site is built and maintained.
 layout: page.njk
 ---